Home Home Buyers First Time Home Buyers The Costly Campbell Condos Mistake Most Buyers Overlook

 What Happens If Nothing Changes for the Next Five Years?

-And on the other side: if home values in the area follow the long-term trend, what does waiting cost you in purchase price?
+And on the other side: if values in the area follow the long-term trend, what does waiting cost you in purchase price?
 In equity you did not start building?
-Can you see how the weight of inaction adds up quietly, year by year, without ever announcing itself?
+In a wrong Campbell condo choice that turns out to be no condo at all, because you waited until the entry price moved another $80,000 beyond your target?

 Is This Starting to Sound Like Something Worth Exploring?